DIOLLIA/Favorite/frontend/README.md

 A common way to avoid waterfalls is to initiate all data requests at the same time - in parallel.
 In JavaScript, you can use the Promise.all() or Promise.allSettled() functions to initiate all promises at the same time.
 For example, in data.ts, we're using Promise.all() in the fetchCardData() function:

+By streaming, you can prevent slow data requests from blocking your whole page.
+This allows the user to see and interact with parts of the page without waiting for all the data to load before any UI can be shown to the user.
+There are two ways you implement streaming in Next.js:
+- At the page level, with the loading.tsx file.
+- For specific components, with <Suspense>. loading.tsx is a special Next.js file built on top of Suspense, it allows you to create fallback UI to show as a replacement while page content loads.
+  Since <SideNav> is static, it's shown immediately.
+The user can interact with <SideNav> while the dynamic content is loading.
+  The user doesn't have to wait for the page to finish loading before navigating away (this is called interruptable navigation).

+We can change this with (Route Groups)[https://nextjs.org/docs/app/building-your-application/routing/route-groups].
+Create a new folder called /(overview) inside the dashboard folder.
+Then, move your loading.tsx and page.tsx files inside the folder:
+Route groups allow you to organize files into logical groups without affecting the URL path structure.
+When you create a new folder using parentheses (), the name won't be included in the URL path.
+So /dashboard/(overview)/page.tsx becomes /dashboard.

+If you remember the slow data request, fetchRevenue(), this is the request that is slowing down the whole page.
+Instead of blocking your whole page, you can use Suspense to stream only this component and immediately show the rest of the page's UI.

 Шаги для создания бэкапа volume:
 1. Создание бэкапа данных